Katherine Mary Ward1

 Hon.
 Claud Lambton was born on 3 December 1888.1 He was the son of Frederick William Lambton, 4th Earl of Durham and Beatrix Bulteel.1 He married Olive Eleanor Lockwood, daughter of William Robert Percival Lockwood and Chinty Mary Catherine Cotton, on 20 May 1916.2 He died on 7 September 1976 at age 87.1

-He gained the rank of Captain in the service of the Lanarkshire Yeomanry.1 He fought in the First World War, where he was wounded.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1918.1 He held the office of Justice of the Peace (J.P.) for Northumberland in 1927.1
+He gained the rank of Captain in the Lanarkshire Yeomanry.1 He fought in the First World War, where he was wounded.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He held the office of Justice of the Peace (J.P.) for Northumberland in 1927.1

 Child of Hon.
 Claud Lambton and Olive Eleanor Lockwood